AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/evars-events.md

 ---
-description: If you want to track additional information, but don’t have enough variables to do so, you now have access to additional eVars and success events
+description: If you want to track additional information, but don't have enough variables to do so, you now have access to additional eVars and success events
 keywords: Analytics Implementation;evars;events;evars number;how many evars;how many events
-seo-description: If you want to track additional information, but don’t have enough variables to do so, you now have access to additional eVars and success events
+seo-description: If you want to track additional information, but don't have enough variables to do so, you now have access to additional eVars and success events
 seo-title: Additional eVars and events
 solution: Analytics
 title: Additional eVars and events